Pylons/pyramid_cookbook/quick_traversal/typeviews.rst

 Steps
 =====

 #.
-We are going to use the previous step as our starting point and add a
+We are going to use the previous step as our starting point:
-   ``tutorial/templates`` subdirectory:

    .. code-block:: bash

     $ cd ..; cp -r hierarchy typeviews; cd typeviews
     $ $VENV/bin/python setup.py develop
-    $ mkdir typeviews/tutorial/templates

 #.
 Our views in ``typeviews/tutorial/views.py`` need
    type-specific registrations: